5axes/ScriptsPythonPrusaSlicer/README.md

 ReplaceM73.py
 --

-Replace the M73 P R instruction into a M117 line for non Prusa MK3 printer
+Replace the M73 P R instruction into a M117 line for non Prusa MK3 printer.
+In order to get also the Total number of layer you must add the code

+";LAYER_COUNT:[total_layer_count]"

+In the Prusa Slicer or SuperSlicer Initial G-Code

 RestartM600.py
 --